 All fire services in England were inspected by HMICFRS for the first time during 2018 and 2019.
 Our Service was inspected in the Tranche 2 inspection round, with the findings published in July 2019.
 Overall, the Service was rated as "Good" in all three areas of Effectiveness, Efficiency and People.
-Of the 45 fire and rescue services inspected only 10 received a minimum of three "Good" ratings.
+A second round of full inspections took place during 2021 and 2022.
+The Service maintained a rating of "Good" for Effectiveness and People, and was judged as "Outstanding" for Efficiency.
+Within the People pillar we received an "Outstanding" judgement for "getting the right people with the right skills" when the findings were published in January 2023.